 Why is Metadata important?

-Metadata is important for SEO, whilst it is not a direct ranking factor used in search engine algorithms, there are indirect benefits that can lead to a boost in rankings.
+Whilst metadata is important for SEO, it is not a direct ranking factor used in search engine algorithms.
+However, there are indirect benefits that can lead to a boost in rankings.

 As mentioned previously, the purpose of metadata is to summarise and inform users of your webpage content, to entice them to click through to your site.
 When you show a compelling and informative meta title and description, users are more likely to click through to your page.

-Since Google uses click-through-rate as a way of working out whether your site is a good result, the more people click through to your site, the more Google will consider you to be a quality result and will, therefore, move you up the ranks.
+Google uses click-through-rate as a way of working out whether your site is a good result.
+The more people click through to your site, the more Google will consider you to be a quality result.
+As a result, therefore, Google would then move you up the ranks.
 An improved organic click-through rate ultimately improves ranking.

 If you don’t create a meta description, Google will try to find a relevant part of your content to display instead.